 When it comes to deciding whether you’ll repair your current vehicle or buy a different one, you’ll want to weigh the pros and cons of each option.
 Use the information below to help you determine whether your car is worth the cost of repairs or if it’s time for a different ride.

 The Cost of Repairs

 The cost of your vehicle’s repairs depends on numerous factors.
 Take each of these into account – as well as your vehicle’s age and how much you owe on it – when deciding whether to proceed with the work.

-- Repair type: Some repairs may be expected based on the age of your car.
+Repair type.
+Some repairs may be expected based on the age of your car.
 In these circumstances, having the work done may add years to its life.
-Others could be indicative of a larger problem or be only a short-term band-aid for a bigger issue.
-To find out which type of repair you’re facing, check with local mechanics and dealerships to determine about how much you can expect to pay and what the outcome of the repair is expected to be.
+Others could indicate a larger problem or be only a short-term band-aid for a bigger issue.
+To find out which type of repair you’re facing, check with local mechanics and dealerships to determine how much you can expect to pay and what the outcome of the repair is expected to be

 How Do I Decide Whether to Repair vs. Replace?